How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 Although it may seem logical, resist the urge to store your boxes in your own storage spaces.
 “Buyers like to see that there is ample storage in the home so that there’s room for their stuff,” advises Metten.

 If you’re looking to sell your home as quickly as possible, you can request a cash offer through HomeLight’s Simple Sale platform.
-With Simple Sale, you could sell your home in as little as 10 days without making repairs, holding open houses or paying agent fees and listing costs.
+With Simple Sale, you can receive a cash offer in 24 hours and sell your home in as little as 10 days without making repairs, holding open houses, or paying agent fees and listing costs.

 If you’re curious what your home might be worth right now, try HomeLight’s Home Value Estimator to get a ballpark estimate in less than two minutes.
 Our home value estimator uses information from multiple sources to create a real-time home value estimate based on current market trends.